svenfuchs/progit/de/08-git-and-other-scms/01-chapter8.markdown

 <!--If you’re working with other developers, then at some point one of you will push, and then the other one will try to push a change that conflicts.
 That change will be rejected until you merge in their work.
 In `git svn`, it looks like this:-->

-Wenn Du mit anderen Entwicklern zusammenarbeitest, wirst Du irgendwann an den Punkt gelangen an dem einer von Euch Änderungen ins Repository pusht und jemand anderes versuchen wird, ebenfalls seine Änderungen zu pushen und damit einen Konflikt erzeugt.
-Diese Änderung wird solange zurückgewiesen bis Du die Arbeit des anderen Entwicklers mergt.
+Wenn Du mit anderen Entwicklern zusammenarbeitest, wirst Du irgendwann an den Punkt gelangen, an dem einer von Euch Änderungen ins Repository pusht und jemand anderes versuchen wird, ebenfalls seine Änderungen zu pushen und damit einen Konflikt erzeugt.
+Diese Änderung wird solange zurückgewiesen, bis Du Deine Arbeit mir der des anderen Entwicklers zusammenführst ("merge").
 Mit `git svn` sieht das so aus:

 	$ git svn dcommit
 	Committing to file:///tmp/test-svn/trunk ...